 If you already have a lot of pattern going on in your interior, a lavish wool rug in a single jewel color may be the way to go.
 Our hand-loomed medium-pile Mystique Rug, available in a range of colors, reminds us of the beauty a single large swathe of color can inject into a room.

 Similarly, Plush Velvet in Eggplant introduces intense, moody color that makes a vivid, single-handed difference to an interior.
-Available in soft pillows, drapes, or custom upholstered furniture to fit your needs.
+Available in soft pillows, custom drapes, or custom upholstered furniture to fit your needs.

 The SoHo Rug in Taupe is made of beautifully hand-woven jute with a handsome fabric border.
 Jute is a natural fiber which lends an earthy look to interiors of any style, from classic to modern.

 Roxanne Raffia, shown here in Silver is a highly textured fabric that makes classic furniture look modern, and modern furniture all the more contemporary.
-With options available in drapes, and custom upholstered furniture, so you can choose what will best fit your look.
+With options available in custom drapes, and custom upholstered furniture, so you can choose what will best fit your look.

 The Sheer Fun of Shag